Lixiangqi2002/COMP0248_GRPA/README.md

 │ ├── realsense_point_clouds_C/ # Processed Realsense point clouds (standard format)
 │ └── realsense_depth_img_C/ # RGB-D pairs from Realsense captures
 ```

+Above folders could be generated automatically, following commands at the last part in this readme.

 ## Pretrained Models

 All evaluation results, model checkpoints, and performance plots are stored under the `log/` directory.